Big Brother (British TV series) series 21

 Big Brother 2024, also known as Big Brother 21, is the twenty-first series of Big Brother.
 It was the second series of Big Brother to air on ITV2 after ITV plc gained the rights to the format, and the third series to air on the network overall.
 The series began on 6 October 2024 and was again co-presented by AJ Odudu and Will Best, who also returned to host the companion show, Big Brother: Late & Live.

 The series concluded on 15 November 2024, when Ali Bromley was announced as the winner with Marcello Spooks finishing as the runner-up.
-At 38, Ali became the oldest woman of the British franchise to win Big Brother.
+At age 38, Ali became the oldest woman of the British franchise to win Big Brother.
 At 41 days, this was the shortest-running civilian series of Big Brother in the UK, surpassing the previous series which ran for 42 days.